SAT-Hadoop/SetupScripts/Packer-buildscripts/central-logging-server/eucalyptus/README.md

 note that this config will strip all login access - its only to be prepared for Eucalyptus

-See the vagrant box folder for a version you can do local testing on

-final command to prep the output folder [is at this repo](https://github.com/viglesiasce/cloud-images/)
+Final command to prep the output folder [is at this repo](https://github.com/viglesiasce/cloud-images/)

 It needs to be done on a system that has the eucalyptus-nc tools and libguestfs-tools-c -- which means Centos 6.6